Collector Group Configurations

 In this configuration:

-• All Data Collectors in the Collector Group must have the same hardware configuration.
+• All Data Collectors in the collector group must have the same hardware configuration.

-• If you need to collect syslog and trap messages from the devices monitored by a high availability Collector Group, you must include a Message Collector in the Collector Group.
-For a description of how a Message Collector can be added to a Collector Group, see the Using Message Collection Units in a Collector Group section.
+• If you need to collect syslog and trap messages from the devices monitored by a high availability collector group, you must include a Message Collector in the collector group.
+For a description of how a Message Collector can be added to a collector group, see the Using Message Collection Units in a Collector Group section.

-If a collector group is configured for high availability and the number of failed Data Collectors in that collector group becomes greater than the Maximum Allowed Collector Outage setting, SL1 will not failover within the Collector Group.
-SL1 will not collect or store any data from the devices aligned with the failed Data Collector(s) until the failure is fixed, and SL1 will generate a critical event.
-This is true regardless of whether the individual Data Collectors are able to collect data.
+If the number of available Data Collectors is less than the value in the Collectors Available for Failover field, SL1 will not fail over within the collector group.
+SL1 will not collect any data from the devices aligned with the failed Data Collector(s) until the failure is fixed on enough Data Collector(s) to equal the value in the Collectors Available for Failover field.
+SL1 will generate a critical event.

 Using Message Collectors in a Collector Group

-If you need to collect syslog and trap messages from the devices monitored by a Collector Group that includes multiple Data Collectors, you must include a Message Collector in the Collector Group:
+If you need to collect syslog and trap messages from the devices monitored by a collector group that includes multiple Data Collectors, you must include a Message Collector in the collector group:

 A diagram showing one message collector in a collector group

-If your monitored devices generate a large amount of syslog and trap messages, a Collector Group can include multiple Message Collectors:
+If your monitored devices generate a large amount of syslog and trap messages, a collector group can include multiple Message Collectors:

 A diagram showing multiple message collectors in a collector group